 6 Elements of a Successful Workplace Diversity Program

-Just this past week, Boston Consulting Group (BCG) released a new report focused on the successes and failures that American businesses have experienced in embracing gender diversity in the workplace.
+Boston Consulting Group (BCG) released a report focused on the successes and failures that American businesses have experienced in embracing gender diversity in the workplace.

 Among its findings, BCG reported that while 89 percent of surveyed companies had some form of gender diversity program in place, only 27 percent of respondents believed that they had actually benefited from these programs.
 Which begs the question — are these programs accomplishing anything?